ariakit/ariakit/examples/dialog-backdrop-scrollable/readme.md

 <div data-description>

-Rendering a modal <a href="/components/dialog">Dialog</a> component inside a scrollable backdrop container for dialogs that are taller than the viewport.
+Rendering a modal [Dialog](/components/dialog) component inside a scrollable backdrop container for dialogs that are taller than the viewport.

 </div>